-Recognizing that R.14-10-003 is considering proposals for a distributed energy resources tariff, Working Group Three participants agreed that if new technical needs arise for smart inverter functions as a result of any approved distributed energy resources tariff, the Smart Inverter Working Group would be available.305 SDG&E underscores that a regulatory pathway needs to be established for implementation of any proposals from the Smart Inverter

-Working Group.306 We agree.
+Recognizing that R.14-10-003 is considering proposals for a distributed energy resources tariff, Working Group Three participants agreed that if new technical needs arise for smart inverter functions as a result of any approved distributed energy resources tariff, the Smart Inverter Working Group would be available.
+SDG&E underscores that a regulatory pathway needs to be established for implementation of any proposals from the Smart Inverter Working Group.
+We agree.
 Accordingly, we find Proposal 28a should be approved.
 Given its prior technical work, we find the Smart Inverter Working Group should be reconvened by the Energy Division if and when the Commission adopts a distributed energy resources tariff.
 Further, the Smart Inverter Working Group is tasked with reviewing the tariff to determine if any technical changes to smart inverters are necessary and making any associated recommendations to the Commission through an Advice Letter submission from Utilities on behalf of the Smart Inverter Working Group.

 5.9.
-Issues A and B: System Design Approval Parameters and Generating Capacity for Behindthe-Meter Paired Solar and Storage Systems

-We agree with the working group that Issues A and B are interrelated and should be addressed together.
-We adopt Proposals A-B 1 and A-B 2.
-We find that adoption of these recommendations allows the Commission to maintain technology neutrality, while fully utilizing new technologies that can safely and reliably substitute non-export relays and limit the grid impacts of interconnecting generation.
+Issues A and B: System Design Approval Parameters and Generating Capacity for Behindthe-Meter Paired Solar and Storage Systems that adoption of these recommendations allows the Commission to maintain technology neutrality, while fully utilizing new technologies that can safely and reliably substitute non-export relays and limit the grid impacts of interconnecting generation.
 We also adopt Proposal A-B 3 but modified to require that nine months after technical specifications and standards for Functions 3 and 8 have been approved by the appropriate standards approving bodies, Utilities shall make this capability available for use.
 Lastly, we adopt Proposal A-B 4, which applies to SCE customers only.